 If you would like to make a donation to help cover the cost of the landscape materials such as larger trees and bushes, please give a check to our Treasurer, endorsed ‘Habitat’, made payable to Garden Club of Cape Coral.

 Habitat Landscape Project 2021

 Regardless of the pandemic, Habitat for Humanity in Lee County is steadily building homes for low-income people who qualify.
 For 10 years, our garden club has been landscaping one Habitat home in May, in time for Mother’s Day, dedicated to a single mom.
-Debbie Haggett and Sherie Bleiler applied for a “Plant America” grant from the National Garden Clubs in the fall, but did not receive it.
-So as we have done for all previous years, funding this year is up to our own garden club.
-This year, we have not been able to attend home dedications, due to covid restrictions, thus we still have our entire Habitat budget to use.
+Debbie Haggett and Sherie Bleiler applied to the Lee County Electric Cooperative (LCEC) and received their sponsorship for this year's Habitat landscape project.

 Our landscape plan this year is a collaborative effort with Master Gardeners Vanessa Hazelton and Ana Bonstedt, who have been invited to help design this home's yard as a demonstration yard for Florida Friendly landscape principles.
 They will use before and after pictures of this home in the Florida Friendly gardening classes.
 More photos below.